nkitan/aliaser/README.md

 # aliaser
-A goofy good aliaser creator for linux ;)
+A goofy good alias creator for linux ;)

 this is a python script wrapped in a shell script which lets you add an alias to your rc file

 -setup-
  set the shell script as executable and run it!